joanaasaa/dotfiles/README.md

 `ln -s dotfiles/.vimrc ~/.vimrc` \
 `ln -s dotfiles/.tmux.conf ~/.tmux.conf`

-3. For the GNOME Terminal:
+3. For gnome-terminal:
     1. Install the [Viktor Mono font](https://rubjo.github.io/victor-mono/)
-    2. Load the GNOME Terminal profile to your GNOME Terminal emulator: `dconf load /org/gnome/terminal/legacy/profiles:/ < dracula-zsh.dconf`
+    2. Load the gnome-terminal profile to your gnome-terminal emulator: `dconf load /org/gnome/terminal/legacy/profiles:/ < dracula-zsh.dconf`
     3. Go to the terminal emulator's Preferences menu and make sure that you are using the Dracula profile.\
-    _NOTE_ The profile also includes a command which uses Zsh as the startup shell when GNOME Terminal opens.
+    _NOTE_ The profile also includes a command which uses Zsh as the startup shell when gnome-terminal opens.

-4. For Zsh:\
+4. For zsh:\
 I used Zeno Rocha's Dracula theme (which you can find on [this](https://draculatheme.com/zsh) link) but changed the color palette to match the [official Dracula colors](https://draculatheme.com/contribute#color-palette)
     1. Download the dracula theme [this](https://github.com/dracula/zsh/archive/master.zip) zip file
     2. Unzip the downloaded zip file: `unzip zsh-master.zip`